cehidalgo/cehidalgo/README.md

+## Hi there :wave:

-My name is Carlos and I would like to share my experiences with you.
+My name is Carlos, 24-years old and a full-stack software developer with 4 years of experience.
+I would like to share my experiences with you.

 ## About